MakeMHz/xbox-hd-plus/manual/Installation Manual (Xbox Revision 1.0 - 1.5).md

 <p align="center">https://bit.ly/339G98T</p>

 ### Preperation
 Before your adventure begins, it's imperative to ensure that you have a fully working, tested, and modified xbox.
+(The current version of the BIOS patch requires a HDTV AV/component cable to test)

 Please thoroughly test your system before attempting to install the XboxHDMI kit.
 This guide also assumes that you watched the installation video linked above.